ebcrowder/rust_ledger/README.md

 - clone this repo
 - if Rust is not installed on your machine, follow the instructions on how to do that here: https://www.rust-lang.org/tools/install
-- run `cargo build` to compile the binary
+- run `cargo build --release` to compile the binary
+- go to `/target/release` and copy the `rust_ledger` binary in your path - generally `/usr/bin` on most unix-based systems
-- run `cargo run LEDGER_FILE_PATH COMMAND OPTION` where the following:
+- run `rust_ledger run LEDGER_FILE_PATH COMMAND OPTION` where the following:
   - LEDGER_FILE_PATH - relative path to location of yaml ledger file
   - COMMAND - ledger command (accounts, balance, register, or csv)
   - OPTION - allows you to filter the output of the `register` command by account type.
 For example, if you wish to only see "expense" transactions in the output, you would pass in `expense` as the option here.